Molecular biology

 CYTOPLASMIC

-- Virus either remains intracellular (totivirus) or attaches to host receptors and is endocytosed into vesicles in the host cell (Giardiavirus).
+- Virus either remains intracellular (totivirus) or attachement to host receptors mediates endocytosis of virus into host cell (Giardiavirus).

 - Transcription of the dsRNA genome by viral polymerase occurs inside the virion, so that dsRNA is never exposed to the cytoplasm.
 This plus-strand transcript is used as template for translation.

-- (+)RNAs are encapsidated in virion particle, inside which they are transcribed to give RNA (-) molecules with which they become base-paired to produce dsRNA genomes.
+- (+)RNAs are encapsidated in a sub-viral particle, in which they are transcribed to give RNA (-) molecules with which they become base-paired to produce dsRNA genomes.

 - Mature virions are transmitted to new cell during cell division, sporogenesis, cell fusion (totivirus) or are released from the host cell (Giardiavirus).